krmahi/2d_ray_casting/README.md

 # 2d_ray_casting

 2D raycasting is a popular technique used in many video games and simulations to create realistic-looking environments with dynamic lighting and shadows.
-2D raycasting is a popular technique used in many video games and simulations to create realistic-looking environments with dynamic lighting and shadows.
 In this project, you will develop a 2D raycasting engine that can simulate a player moving through a virtual world, casting rays to determine what objects are visible and where shadows fall.

 The project can be broken down into several main tasks: